-In 2017, eBird received more than 4.75 million complete checklists from your birding efforts. eBird thrives on the enthusiasm and engagement of tens of thousands of loyal participants worldwide who reliably enter their birding forays in eBird.
-Our most dedicated eBirders go a step beyond, putting in checklists from short yard counts, lunchtime walks, or a quick stop to scan their favorite local patch.
-Our challenge to you in 2018 is to see if you can submit an average of at least one checklist a day—for the entire year.
-At the end of the year three winners will be chosen from among those who submitted at least 365 eligible checklists in 2018.
+In 2018, eBird received more than 6.5 million complete checklists from your birding efforts.
+Whether you’re seeing starlings or endangered species, eBird thrives on the enthusiasm and engagement of tens of thousands of dedicated participants worldwide who reliably enter their birding outings in eBird.
+Our most committed eBirders go a step beyond, putting in checklists from short yard counts, lunchtime walks, or a quick stop to scan their favorite local patch.
+Our challenge to you in 2019 is to see if you can submit an average of at least one checklist a day—for the entire year.
+At the end of the year three winners will be chosen from among those who submitted at least 365 eligible checklists in 2019, and will receive Zeiss binoculars for their efforts.
 Read more below.

 This challenge may be, well, challenging, but with eBird Mobile in your hand, submitting checklists from anywhere is easier than ever.
 Don’t have a smartphone?
 That’s OK.
 Old-fashioned trusty notebooks still work, and can be transcribed once you get home.
 Just make sure to get in the habit of bringing a notebook with you every day.

 Remember, eBird welcomes short counts from anywhere, so even a parking lot count or quick backyard survey will help you qualify (and contribute welcome data).
-In fact, urban and suburban habitats tend to be underrepresented in eBird data.
+In fact, urban and suburban habitats tend to be underrepresented in eBird data, so can be particularly valuable.

 Below are a few ideas for how to meet the challenge and have fun doing it.

-Consider doing one checklist each morning (or afternoon) in your yard, balcony, or front step.
+Consider doing one checklist each morning (or afternoon) in your yard/garden, balcony, or front step.
 Include your daily checklist in your morning routine: these could be “sipping my coffee” counts or “walking the dog” counts.
 If you’re better at multitasking than we are then you can even do a sipping-my-coffee-while-walking-the-dog count.
-How many species can you find in your yard in 2018?
+How many species can you find in your yard in 2019?

 Lunch break birding

-Do you get a lunch break each day?
+Do you get a lunch break sometimes?
 If so, do your eBirding while you grab a bite to eat and stretch your legs!
 Lunch break counts could be a quick survey of a local city park, a check of the ducks and gulls on a local lake, or just scanning the sky from your office for raptors and other overhead migrants.
-Post Office Square is a tiny patch of greenery that is mostly surveyed by eBirders with day jobs in downtown Boston.
-For such a small urban area, it has had some amazing birds and is the best place in Massachusetts to find Ovenbirds after November 1st (check out the bar chart!).
-Find your lunchtime patch and commit to it during your workdays to help meet the challenge and help build great datasets like this.
+Find your lunchtime patch and commit to it during your workdays to help meet the challenge and build great datasets.

 Are you usually “out and about” during the day, either on the go for your job or running errands for the family?
 Vary it up and pick a different eBird spot each day!
 Maybe there are a few spots—parks, ponds, open areas, or forests—that you can cycle through in your weekly routine.
 Stop wherever you please for your quick daily count: eBird welcomes the variety and it may help keep it fun for you.
-For example, check out this note from Ted Floyd about his commitment (since 1 Jan 2007!) to submit a checklist a day and the kinds of habitats he sometimes ends up covering.
+For example, check out this note from an eBirder about their commitment (since 1 Jan 2007!) to submit a checklist a day and the kinds of habitats they sometimes end up covering.

 If it gets to be too dark and you still haven’t submitted your list, consider submitting a nocturnal count.
 Nocturnal counts are valuable too, as they help us understand where and when eBirders are finding owls, nightjars, and other nocturnal species.
 However, it is easy to get skunked (i.e., find no birds at all) on nocturnal counts.
 These are OK, and zero species lists are still welcomed in eBird.
 We do recommend that you add some checklist notes that confirm for us that you tried for birds and found none.